 Credit: This Is Cooperstown

 Rail Explorers lets you experience the magic of the railroad like never before on a unique pedal-powered rail bike tour of Cooperstown.
 CEO and co-founder Mary Joy Lu, who is half Chinese and half German, got the inspiration to launch Rail Explorers in an unlikely place.
 “I’m addicted to Korean dramas and there was this scene where the couple go on a date in the afternoon and they’re somewhere in the countryside and they get on this contraption that was on the railroad and started pedaling away into the sunset and I went, ‘What is this?’”
 Lu recalled.
 “I went upstairs and told my husband, ‘This is what we’re going to do, this is our new life.’”
-They left their careers in advertising and three years later opened up Rail Explorers in the Adirondacks, becoming the first commercial operation to bring leisure rail bikes for the first time to the U.S. While their original location has since shuttered, Rail Explorers can now be found in the Catskills and Cooperstown (which opened in 2021), as well as several other locations around the country.
+They left their careers in advertising and three years later opened up Rail Explorers in the Adirondacks, becoming the first commercial operation to bring leisure rail bikes for the first time to the U.S. While their original location has since shuttered, Rail Explorers can now be found in the Catskills and Cooperstown, as well as several other locations around the country.

 Photo courtesy of Mary Joy Lu

 As eager guests arrive just outside the home of the world-famous Baseball Hall of Fame, they’ll be greeted by an old train depot and vintage Cooperstown Charlotte Valley train before hopping on a bright shiny red rail bike for their tour of choice.
 The Milford Track offers a 16-mile roundtrip journey through farm lands and forests alongside the Susquehanna River and rumbles across historic trestle bridges, while the Charlotte Valley Express takes you on a six-mile roundtrip riverside ride past fields, lakes, and over the majestic 200-foot long Portlandville Trestle.
 Those concerned about pedaling uphill need not worry as the rail bikes are equipped with an electric assist that makes it feel like “riding through butter.”
 “It’s just so much fun with the wind in the hair, the sun through the trees, and people just are so happy they always come back with a smile on their face,” Lu said.
-Passengers can enjoy a riverside picnic or cozy up to a campfire on a fireside tour, and of course, enjoy the golden hour on sunset ride.
+Passengers can enjoy a riverside picnic or cozy up to a campfire on a fireside tour, and of course, enjoy the golden hour on a sunset ride.
 Rail Explorers also strives to be inclusive, often working to provide rides for those who have low vision, are Deaf or hard of hearing, or are autistic.

 "Kae" Wanthureerat Baramee, chef and owner, Tiny Thai Food Truck (Greater Niagara)